XTRABYTES/XCITE.OLD/xcite_version_history.md

 - Check if respons from ETH & BTC explorer has balance in it to avoid 'disappearing' balances
 - Copy address from transaction history
 - XCITE mobile is available, for the first time, in the Apple store for internal testing (TESTFLIGHT)
+- Ability to build/compile for multiple OS platforms using only a single configuration file (.pro file)

 ## Version [0.2.0]: